RHInception/re-docs/index.rst

 Release Engine
 ==============

-Release Engine is a collection of tools which
+Release Engine is a collection of open-source tools for managing automated software releases.

 .. toctree::
    :maxdepth: 2